Privacy choices

 Luminance mapping The grayscale brightness value that chooses the mix between shadow and highlight.
 Use high-contrast source images when you want more recognizable subject detail.

-Canvas preview The browser-rendered image effect shown inside the tool.
+Canvas preview The browser-rendered source image and duotone result shown inside the tool.
 Use this preview and PNG export when exact visual output matters more than CSS approximation.

 PNG export and CSS approximation

-The output panel also includes a CSS approximation using grayscale, a two-color linear gradient, and a note about mix-blend-mode or the exported PNG.
-CSS can approximate a duotone treatment, but the exact effect depends on markup, layering, blend mode, image content, and browser rendering.
+The output panel includes handoff summary, CSS approximation, JSON data, Markdown report, and token-style JSON.
+CSS can approximate a duotone treatment with grayscale, contrast, a two-color overlay, and blend modes, but the exact effect depends on markup, layering, blend mode, image content, and browser rendering.

-• Use the PNG export when you need the current preview as a static image.
+• Use the PNG export when you need the current treatment as a static image at the source image dimensions.

 • Use the CSS notes when you need a starting point for a live browser effect.

-• Keep the shadow and highlight HEX values in design-system or campaign documentation.
+• Keep the shadow, highlight, overlay-text candidate, and treatment settings in design-system or campaign documentation.

-• Test text overlays and UI layers separately after choosing the duotone colors.
+• Test text overlays and UI layers separately after choosing the duotone colors, especially across responsive crops.

 Best uses for a duotone generator